devyagurung/Conda_Files/README.md

 5. Trimming was done via trim_scriptV2 which has trimming scripts and parameters inside
 6. Then, the Fastqc were performed in trimmed files.
 The trimmed fastqc files were also checked in Filezilla and compared.

+ Figure 2 Description
+ ~ The trimmed fastqc files viewed from Filezilla.

 <img width="745" alt="image" src="https://user-images.githubusercontent.com/10855866/168223789-67bb2527-7772-4d41-91c9-3f36e0fde43f.png">

 7. Then, Genome Index were created using STAR.